facebook/wangle/README.md

 <h3 id="asyncsockethandler">AsyncSocketHandler <a href="#asyncsockethandler" class="headerLink">#</a></h3>

 <p>This is almost always the first handler in the pipeline for clients and servers - it connects an AsyncSocket to the pipeline.
-Having it as a handler is nice, because mocking it out for tests becomes trivial.</p>
+Having it as a handler is nice because mocking it out for tests becomes trivial.</p>

 <h3 id="outputbufferinghandler">OutputBufferingHandler <a href="#outputbufferinghandler" class="headerLink">#</a></h3>